-The government is sparring with Greece’s creditors over the pension cuts issue, as the line from Brussels is that Athens cannot at once scrap legislated pension cuts and implement all the anti-austerity measures that Prime Minister Alexis Tsipras announced at the September Thessaloniki International Fair, especially since revised figures on Greece’s growth rate in 2019 have pared back the initial 2.4 percent projection down to two percent.
+The government is sparring with Greece’s creditors over the pension cuts issue, as the line from Brussels is that Athens cannot at once scrap legislated pension cuts and implement all the anti-austerity measures that Prime Minister Alexis Tsipras announced at the September Thessaloniki International Fair, especially since revised divs on Greece’s growth rate in 2019 have pared back the initial 2.4 percent projection down to two percent.

 Contrary to that projection, the government maintains that not only will there be no need to cut back some of the 750mn euros in handouts announced by the PM in Thessaloniki, but that the spending package will be even larger, to the tune of around 900mn euros.

 The measures that are expected to be sacrificed for the sake of averting pension cuts include a reduced ENFIA real estate tax, a cut in business taxes and in taxes on dividends, the payment of taxes in 120 instalments, and a reduced “social dividend” for lower income brackets.

 Creditors believe that there will be a 300mn euro shortfall, and are demanding that the Thessaloniki package be pared back, according to sources.

 The finance ministry insists that the ENFIA tax will be cut by 10 percent in 2019 (up to 30 percent on small property holdings), and up to 50 percent in 2020.
 If creditors insist, then the ENFIA cuts for 2019 will be limited or implemented over four years.

 When the government had legislated the pension cuts, it had also passed a cut in the ENFIA tax as a counter-measure for 2020 and not for 2019, with specific limitations and discounts.

 Meanwhile, ongoing negotiations are looking at whether the pension cuts will be revoked completely or merely postponed, as lenders are linking the move to the annual primary surplus.